christianlevesque/christianlevesque.net/blog/fcc/setup.md

 ## API testing software

 You can't interact with APIs the way you can interact with regular web pages (well, most of the time - some simple requests will still work).
 You generally need a special client to manually test your APIs and make sure they work properly.
 [Postman](https://www.postman.com/) is probably the most popular solution, and it's dead easy to use too.
-It's free to download and use, but you do have to create an account first.
+It's free to download and use.

 ## Web server

 You will need a server that is connected to the internet.
 There are a few different ways to get this, but one of the easiest (and cheapest) ways is to use a [Vultr VPS instance](https://www.vultr.com/?ref=8506759-6G) (full disclosure: that's an affiliate link).

 If your internet modem accepts inbound connections, you can also set up a virtual machine on your home network and add port forwarding rules to your router to host the web application from your home for free.
 I don't recommend this option because it opens your home network to requests from the outside world, but if you're careful you can make it work.
+I won't explain how to do that here because if you don't already know how to do it, you probably won't be able to do it without compromising your home network.

 In either case, I recommend you install a standard server OS like [Ubuntu](https://ubuntu.com/) (if you install a Linux flavor, be sure to install the server edition and not the desktop edition).